pearcej/pearcej.github.io/csc493/r0d-project-concept-draft.md

 rather short time frame of a single semester.
 Hence, while it should be something you can be proud of, it should not be an unreasonably large project.

+This assignment is that you [pull the repo here](https://classroom.github.com/a/3_PDFE8Y) and use the README.md to create your first draft of your project concept proposal.

 The **Project Concept Proposal** is frequently the first document to be created in the software development life cycle.
 In industry, it concretely identifies a need or opportunity and demonstrates that the idea is likely to be a worthwhile investment by identifying potential impacts on company systems, staff, and operations.
 In short it is used to:
-- Explain the rationale behind the proposed software product/service
+- Explain the rationale behind the proposed software product/service.
 - Persuade stakeholders to invest resources in the proposal
-- Highlight where strategic goals can be realized and justify why this proposal should be endorsed Your task is to decide on a programming project and write a project concept proposal.
+- Highlight where strategic goals can be realized and justify why this proposal should be endorsed Your task is to decide on a programming project and write a project concept proposal first draft.

 As you consider what you wish to propose for your project, keep in mind the following suggestions: